Windward Mortgage Inc

 How SBA Loans Affect Credit

-Applying for an SBA loan creates a hard inquiry.
-This inquiry may temporarily reduce your score by several points.
-The new loan account appears as a liability initially.
-Your credit utilization and account mix change with new debt.
-However, these effects are typically small and temporary.
+Applying for an SBA loan can create a hard inquiry on your credit report, which may temporarily lower your credit score by a few points.
+The new loan appears as a liability on your credit report, and your credit utilization and account mix change with the addition of this new debt.
+However, these effects are typically temporary and usually don’t last long.

 Building Credit Through SBA Loans